CHARMS INDUSTRIES LIMITED

 vi.
 It has been explained to us that the maintenance of cost records has not beenprescribed under section 148(1) of the Act.

 b.)
-According to the information and explanations given to us no undisputed amountspayable in respect of income tax wealth tax Service Tax sales tax custom duty exciseduty and Cess were in arrears as at 31-Mar-2019 for a period of more than six months fromthe date they became payable.
+According to the information and explanations given to us Income tax of Rs.38885/- were in arrears as at 31-Mar-2020 for a period of more than six months from thedate it became payable.

 viii.
 Based on our audit procedures and according to the information and explanationsgiven to us we are of the opinion the company has not defaulted in repayment of dues toa financial institution bank Government or dues to debenture holders.